K1rbiz/Capstone-Project/README.md

 ## How it Works
 When the app launches, MauiProgram.cs:
--Initializes SQLite (Batteries.Init()).
+- Initializes SQLite (Batteries.Init()).
--Ensures the database exists (EnsureCreated()).
+- Ensures the database exists (EnsureCreated()).
--Registers the LibraryContext and LibraryRepository for dependency injection.
+- Registers the LibraryContext and LibraryRepository for dependency injection.

 The Home page (Home.razor) uses @inject LibraryRepository Repo to:
--Add new books with AddBookWithStatusAsync().
+- Add new books with AddBookWithStatusAsync().
--Link each new book to a user entry in UserBooks.
+- Link each new book to a user entry in UserBooks.
+- Added ISBN lookup button and tab (Entering the ISBN of a book will fill in the tabs such as title and author etc...)

 The Owned Books Page (OwnedBooks.razor) retrieves and displays:
--All books marked as "Owned" using GetBooksByStatusAsync().
+- All books marked as "Owned" using GetOwnedAsync();
+- Allows recorded removal or clearing all owned books.
+-

+The Wishlist Books Page (Wishlist.razor) retrieves and displays:
+- All books marked as "Wishes" using GetWishlistAsync();
--Allows recdord removal or clearing all owned books.
+- Allows recorded removal or clearing all owned books.

+The Login Page (Login.razor)
+- Upon running the application it displays the login page.
+- Users can create new or login to existing profiles.
+- Passwords are stored locally through secure storage.
+-

+The API Being used
+- We are consuming an API via HTML and code called "https://openlibrary.org/isbn/%7Bisbn%7D.json"
+-